 - Grievance Letter from the attorney disciplinary committee of any jurisdiction to which you are admitted (if applicable), and;

-Petitions for Admission to the Massachusetts Bar by UBE Examination/Re-Examination in September 2020 will not require wet signatures.
+- All e-filed Petitions for Admission to the Massachusetts Bar do not require wet signatures.
 Photocopies and electronic signatures will be accepted.
 The electronic signature can take the form of either a scan of the handwritten signature, an electronically inserted image intended to substitute for a signature, or a "/s/ name of signatory" block.
-See Supreme Judicial Court Order authorizing use of electronic signatures by attorneys and self-represented litigants.
+See Supreme Judicial Court updated order authorizing use of electronic signatures by attorneys and self-represented litigants.

 How to file

-- Complete the online Petition for Admission by Re-Examination Interview
+- Complete the online interview found here: Petition for Admission by Examination (Filing Period Closes: 12/7/2022).

-- Review your answers and confirm that all requisite documents to your Petition for Admission were uploaded, including any records required as a result of certain affirmative responses within the interview.
+- Once the interview is completed, review your answers and confirm that all requisite documents to your Petition for Admission were uploaded, including any records required as a result of certain affirmative responses within the interview.

-- Fees - Electronically pay the court filing fee, laptop program fee and Tyler Technologies service fee using a credit card.
+- Fees - Electronically pay the court filing fee, laptop program fee and Tyler Technologies service fee, or file your completed Affidavit of Indigency or fee waiver request, if eligible.
+Please remember that court fees are statutory and NOT refundable.

-- Electronically File your Petition for Admission with the Court; you will receive an e-confirmation from Tyler that your Petition was referred to the Court, where it will there be reviewed and you will receive an e-confirmation from the Court indicating whether your filing has been accepted.
+- Electronically File your Petition for Admission with the Court.
+You will receive an e-confirmation from Tyler that your Petition was submitted to the Court.
+Your filing will be reviewed and you will receive an additional e-confirmation from the Court indicating that your filing has been accepted approximately 10-15 days later.
+Please watch your email, including your junk mail folder, for these notices.
+If you do not receive either of these notices in the expected timeframe, please contact this office at firstname.lastname@example.org or (617) 557-1050.
+Please do not attempt to re-file or cancel payment on your own.
+Please contact the Court.

 |Court filing fee for petition||$815|